tillbaum/pytiba/README.md

 ### SaveAs
 Adds the missing SaveAs Button.
 Can be added to the Quick Launch Toolbar.
 ### Update Fam/Prj
-Update all project files or family files in a folder to the current running revit version.
+Update all project-files/family-files in a folder (including subfolders) to the current running revit version.
 (credits: www.sixtysecondrevit.com by J.Pierson)